How to Access Property Records in Alaska

 Property records pay for local services like schools, road maintenance, fire, police, emergency services, and government salaries.
 The local city/town Treasury Division sends out bills and collects taxes from each homeowner.
 The Alaska Department of Commerce oversees all city tax officials.

 Alaska's average effective property tax rate is 1.17%, which is higher than the national average of 0.99%.
-According to the Alaska Department of Commerce, the average homeowner pays $1,435 a year in property taxes.
+According to the Alaska Department of Commerce, the average homeowner pays $1,435 yearly in property taxes.

 Property tax records in Alaska include information such as:

-- Owner Information - The record will outline the names and contact information of the owners as recorded by tax authorities.
+- Owner information - The record will outline the owners' names and contact information as recorded by tax authorities.

-- Property Details - The document provides details of the property by size, boundaries, structures on the land, and any improvements.
+- Property details - The document provides details of the property, including its size, boundaries, structures on the land, and any improvements.

-- Assessed Value - The document states the value assigned to the property based on market value and comparable property sales.
+- Assessed value - This document states the value assigned to the property based on market value and comparable sales.

-- Tax Payment History - The record may also show a detailed history of property tax made by the owner with details of outstanding balances and amounts paid.
+- Tax payment history - The record may also show a detailed history of property tax payments made by the owner, including details of outstanding balances and amounts paid.

 Building Permits and Regulations in Alaska